dervaux/SheetMusicView/README.md

 This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.

-The included OpenSheetMusicDisplay library is also licensed under BSD-3-Clause - see [OSMD_do_not_touch/LICENSE](OSMD_do_not_touch/LICENSE) for details.
+The included OpenSheetMusicDisplay library is also licensed under BSD-3-Clause.
+The compiled library file (`opensheetmusicdisplay.min.js`) included in this package is from the official OpenSheetMusicDisplay project.

 ## Acknowledgments

 - [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org) team for the excellent music notation engine
 - [VexFlow](https://vexflow.com) for the underlying music rendering technology
-- The Swift and SwiftUI communities for inspiration and best practices
+- The Swift and SwiftUI communities for inspiration and best practicesw